-ELIGIBILITY FOR FRINGE BENEFITS PAID BY THE COLLEGE BASED ON EMPLOYEE CATEGORY
+ELIGIBILITY FOR FRINGE BENEFITS PAID BY THE COLLEGE BASED ON EMPLOYEE CATEGORY:

-- A. Full-time, Regularly Established Position 7.65% of compensation for Social Security/Medicare; 10.82% contribution to the Florida Retirement System; paid health insurance coverage for employee; \$.15 per each thousand dollars of compensation (to a maximum of \$50,000) per month for Basic Active Life Insurance and Accidental Death and Dismemberment (AD&D); employee assistance program; and 403b plan. - B. Part-time, Regularly Established Position- 7.65% of compensation for Social Security/Medicare; 10.82% contribution to the Florida Retirement System; and 403b plan. - C. Full-time, Temporary Position 7.65% of compensation for Social Security/Medicare and 403b plan. - D. Part-time, Temporary Position 7.65% of compensation for Social Security/Medicare and 403b plan. - E. Designated Senior Management Service Class Position 7.65% of compensation for Social Security/Medicare; 29.01% contribution to the Florida Retirement System; paid health insurance coverage for employee; \$.15 per each thousand dollars of compensation (to a maximum of \$50,000) per month for Basic Active Life Insurance and AD&D; employee assistance program; and 403b plan.
+- A. Full-time, Regularly Established Position 7.65% of compensation for Social Security/Medicare; 16.57% of compensation for the Florida Retirement System; paid health insurance coverage for employee; \$.15 per each thousand dollars of compensation (to a maximum of \$50,000) per month for Basic Active Life Insurance and Accidental Death and Dismemberment (AD&D); employee assistance program; and 403b plan. - B. Part-time, Regularly Established Positions 7.65% of compensation for Social Security/Medicare; 6% of compensation to the Florida Retirement System; and 403b plan. - C. Full-time, Temporary Position 7.65% of compensation for Social Security/Medicare and 403b plan. - D. Part-time, Temporary Position 7.65% of compensation for Social Security/Medicare and 403b plan. - E. Designated Senior Management Service Class Position 7.65% of compensation for Social Security/Medicare; 37.52% of compensation for the Florida Retirement System; paid health insurance coverage for employee; \$.15 per each thousand dollars of compensation (to a maximum of \$50,000) per month for Basic Active Life Insurance and AD&D; employee assistance program; and 403b plan.